finbourne/lusid-sdk-java/sdk/docs/FundsApi.md

         FundsApi apiInstance = ApiFactoryBuilder.build(fileName).build(FundsApi.class);
         String scope = "scope_example"; // String | The scope of the Fund.
         String code = "code_example"; // String | The code of the Fund.
-Together with the scope is creating the unique identifier for the given Fund.
+Together with the scope this uniquely identifies the Fund.
-        ValuationPointDataQueryParameters valuationPointDataQueryParameters = new ValuationPointDataQueryParameters(); // ValuationPointDataQueryParameters | The arguments to use for querying the Journal Entry lines.
+        ValuationPointDataQueryParameters valuationPointDataQueryParameters = new ValuationPointDataQueryParameters(); // ValuationPointDataQueryParameters | The arguments to use for querying the Journal Entry Lines.
-        String generalLedgerProfileCode = "generalLedgerProfileCode_example"; // String | The optional code of a general ledger profile used to decorate journal entry lines with levels.
+        String generalLedgerProfileCode = "generalLedgerProfileCode_example"; // String | The optional code of a General Ledger Profile used to decorate Journal Entry Lines with levels.
-        OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve Journal Entry lines.
-Defaults to returning the latest version   of each transaction if not specified.
+        OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve Journal Entry Lines.
+Defaults to returning the latest version if not specified.
         String filter = "filter_example"; // String | Expression to filter the result set.
         Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many.
 Defaults to 100 if not specified.
-        String page = "page_example"; // String | The pagination token to use to continue listing Journal Entry lines from a previous call to GetValuationPointJournalEntryLines.
+        String page = "page_example"; // String | The pagination token to use to continue listing Journal Entry Lines from a previous call to GetValuationPointJournalEntryLines.
-        List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the 'Instrument', 'Transaction', 'Portfolio', 'Account', 'LegalEntity' or 'CustodianAccount'   domain to decorate onto the journal entry lines.
+        List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the 'Instrument', 'Transaction', 'Portfolio', 'Account', 'LegalEntity' or 'CustodianAccount'   domain to decorate onto the Journal Entry Lines.
-        String navTypeCode = "navTypeCode_example"; // String | May be provided to view a specific NAV type.
-When not provided, Primary NAV will be used. try {
+        String navTypeCode = "navTypeCode_example"; // String | When provided, runs against the specified NAV Type, otherwise the Primary NAV Type will be used. try {
             // uncomment the below to set overrides at the request level
             // ValuationPointResourceListOfFundJournalEntryLine result = apiInstance.getValuationPointJournalEntryLines(scope, code, valuationPointDataQueryParameters, generalLedgerProfileCode, asAt, filter, limit, page, propertyKeys, navTypeCode).execute(opts);